dojot/dojot-microservice-sdk-js/examples/configManager/README.md

 ## Overview

 This example utilizes VerneMQ to demonstrate the capabilities of the ConfigManager.
-The [index.js](./index.js) file implements a simple MQTT client that connects to VerneMQ and publish messages in it.
+The [index.js](./index.js) file implements a simple MQTT client that connects to VerneMQ and publishes messages in it.
 The same messages are retrieved via subscription.